 3. Shape

-Did you know that even the shapes you use on brand logos and font styles can affect how customers perceive it?
+Did you know that even the shapes you use on brand logos and font styles can affect how customers perceive them?

-Some examples of this can be using circular or round shapes to create and foster feelings of love, unity and community.
+Some examples of this include using circular or round shapes to create and foster feelings of love, unity and community.
 Rounded shapes are also considered more feminine than sharp edges and shapes.

-However, using shapes like triangles, rectangles and squares in typography and logo can change the tone of your branding, making it seem strong and efficient.
-Beware of using just sharp edges and shapes for your brand style, as it may give off an impersonal and cold feeling to audiences.
+However, using shapes like triangles, rectangles, and squares in typography and logo can change the tone of your branding, making it seem strong and efficient.
+Beware of using just sharp edges and shapes for your brand style, as it may give your target audience an impersonal and cold feeling.

 It is best to neutralise and balance these shapes with bright and fun colours.